tkem/mopidy-mobile/README.rst

 Mopidy `announcement mailing list`_.
 If you are a member and want to participate in testing, please follow these instructions_.

+Note that the Web client is designed to be added to your home screen, so it is launched in full-screen "app mode".
+In fact, the only major difference between the Web client and the hybrid app is that the app will let you manage multiple Mopidy server instances.
+Other than that, they are functionally equivalent.
+If you don't know how to add a Web application to your home screen, there are plenty of instructions available online for both Android_ and iOS_.

 Configuration
 ------------------------------------------------------------------------